- BA/BS - Arts & Letters

 - BA/BS - Liberal Studies

 These majors are flexible by design, and each is unique to the student who chooses it.
 Each allows for both concentration and diversification of course work.
 The rules for the majors provide a framework on which to build a cohesive undergraduate program.
-All of these majors are available to complete evenings and weekends.

 Social Science is the most frequently chosen interdisciplinary major.
 For students planning to continue on to the Graduate Teacher Education Program*, the Social Science major allows for the acquisition of the broad base of knowledge necessary for the elementary teacher.
 For the individual planning to teach social studies at the secondary level, this major brings prerequisite course work together into an integrated whole.
 Additionally, because it allows dual concentrations in Psychology and Sociology, it has been used successfully by individuals who were admitted to the Master's program in Social Work and the Master's in Counseling.